-Join us in Bali this September with Chris Shanks of Project Bona Fide, to learn permaculture design and immerse in farm living whilst meeting environmental entrepreneurs in one of the most abundant settings in the world.
+Join us in Bali this September with Chris Shanks of Project Bona Fide in Nicaragua, to learn how to live sustainably using permaculture principles and ethics.
+Immerse in farm living whilst meeting environmental entrepreneurs, educators, homesteaders and farmers in the ecologically diverse ecosystem of Bali.

+During these two weeks you will learn practical skills through hands on workshops for creating resiliency into your everyday life.
+Gain knowledge on how to design spaces using natural patterning and permaculture design thinking.
+The 15 days will be a mixture of workshops, presentations, evening talks and off-site visits.
 You will be introduced to Balinese farmers that have for decades interwoven permaculture principles into their cultural and agricultural practices.
-Learn from The Kul Kul Farm Co-Founders Orin & Maria about their journey starting a farm enterprise based on permaculture principles here in Bali.
+Learn from The Kul Kul Farm Co-Founders Orin & Maria about their journey starting a farm enterprise based on permaculture principles.

-You will be given a personalized tour of Green School and Green Village and learn how the Green School is pioneering education using systems thinking, experiential and nature education.
+During the course you will be given a personalised tour of Green School to learn from the leaders who are pioneering education using systems thinking and nature education.
+We will also visit some of the most beautiful bamboo structures in the world at Green Village.
 You will learn how to transform a wild grass into a beautiful building material from the bamboo architects and builders who were involved in building the school and some of the most cutting edge natural bamboo homes in the world.
-You will learn different ecological food production systems and how to follow the design process to create onsite designs.
-Learning will be facilitated with a mixture of classroom time, tours, excursions, discussions and hands-on workshops.

 WHO SHOULD TAKE THIS COURSE?